zixi-liu/interview-ai-prototype/awesome-behavioral-interviews/feedbacks/16-Leaning No Hire.md

 1. Real-Time Raw Notes (Interviewer's scratch notes)
 - Short-staffed team, heavy workload
 - Prioritized tasks, organized schedule
-- Mini-deadlines, broke down tasks
+- Mini-deadlines for larger projects
 - Communicated with manager about capacity
-- Took breaks to avoid burnout
+- Regular breaks to avoid burnout
 - Automated routine tasks with scripts
 - Met all deadlines, maintained quality
 - Learning experience, acknowledged by team

 ============================================================
 2. Formal Interview Summary (for hiring committee)
-The candidate described a situation where they faced a heavy workload due to being short-staffed.
-They prioritized tasks based on deadlines and importance, organized their schedule effectively, and communicated transparently with their manager about their capacity.
-The candidate implemented strategies like breaking down larger projects into manageable tasks and automating routine processes, which allowed them to meet all project deadlines while maintaining quality.
-Overall, they demonstrated structured thinking and reliability in managing their workload.
+The candidate described a situation where they faced an increased workload due to being short-staffed at their previous job.
+They prioritized tasks, organized their schedule, and communicated transparently with their manager about their capacity.
+The candidate also implemented automation to improve efficiency.
+As a result, they met all project deadlines while maintaining quality.
+While the candidate demonstrated structured thinking and effective time management, the overall impact and ownership of the projects were somewhat limited.

 ============================================================
 3. Strengths (Interviewer perspective)
-- Clear prioritization and task management
+- Clear prioritization of tasks
+- Structured approach to workload management
 - Effective communication with management
-- Structured approach to workload handling
-- Proactive in seeking efficiency through automation
-- Ability to maintain quality under pressure
+- Ability to adapt and maintain productivity under pressure

 ============================================================
 4. Areas for Improvement
-- More specific metrics or data on impact of automation and task management
+- Need to demonstrate clearer ownership of projects and outcomes
-- Greater emphasis on personal contributions versus team efforts in achieving results
+- More emphasis on quantifiable results or metrics to showcase impact
+- Explore deeper collaboration with team members to enhance project delivery

 ============================================================
 5. Competency Ratings (use FAANG rubric)
-- Ownership: Meets(👌)
+- Ownership: Below(🤔)
 - Problem Solving: Meets(👌)
-- Execution: Meets(👌)
+- Execution: Meets+(👍)
 - Collaboration: Meets(👌)
-- Communication: Meets(👌)
+- Communication: Meets+(👍)
 - Leadership / Influence: Below(🤔)
 - Culture Fit: Meets(👌)